 Before getting started you’ll want to round up a few basic supplies:

-Once you’re all set, take a look at the list below and pick out which craft you want to try out first.
+Once you’re all set, take a look at the list of adorable easter crafts and pick out which craft you want to try out first.

 1. Easter Egg Lacing Craft